Milk products from third countries

 5. Health certification/documentation

-- Model health certificate ‘milk-HTB’ is for dairy products from the milk of cows, ewes, goats and buffaloes for human consumption from third countries or parts thereof authorised in column B of Annex I of Commission Regulation (EU) 605/2010 (as amended).
+- ‘Milk-HTB’: Health certificate for dairy products derived from milk of cows, ewes, goats and buffaloes for human consumption from third countries or parts thereof authorised in column B of Annex I intended for importation into the European Union.

-- Model health certificate ‘milk-HTC’ is for dairy products for human consumption from third countries or parts thereof in column C of Annex I of Commission Regulation (EU) 605/2010 (as amended).
+- ‘Milk-HTC’: Health certificate for dairy products for human consumption from third countries or parts thereof authorised in column C of Annex I intended for importation into the European Union.

 Guidance on how to complete a health certificate can be found in Commission Decision 2007/240/EC.

-For dairy products for transit through/storage in the European Union, model certificate ‘milk-T/S’ should be used.
+For dairy products for transit through/storage in the European Union, model certificate ‘Milk/ Colostrum-T/S’ should be used.

 7. Special arrangements for New Zealand